madsrh/yet-another-DMZ-cursor-theme/README.md

 11. A blue circle with a "wave" animation.
 12. This one is taking the idea of the current "process-working-symbolic.svg".
 13. This IS the actual "process-working-symbolic.svg" spinning.
+13 Black - As above, but just inheriting the DMZ black cursor.

 ![examples](examples.jpg)